 In 1969 the Society became a registered Canadian charity pursuant to the Income Tax Act (Canada) and the administrative rules and guidelines of the Canada Revenue Agency (as it is now known).
 Our current charity registration number is 119248680 RR0001.

 In 1985, anticipating the approach of the Society’s 25th anniversary year, a petition for a Grant of Arms was lodged at the Court of Lord Lyon in Edinburgh.
 In due course Letters Patent granted Ensigns Armorial to the Ontario Genealogical Society and created it “an Incorporation Noble to the Noblesse of Scotland”.
-In the presence of His Honour the Honourable Lincoln Alexander, Lieutenant-Governor of Ontario, the Society’s Letters Patent and new Coat of Arms were presented to Mr. Bryan Sparrow, British Consul General in Toronto, before a gathering of representatives of the Society, its branches and other heritage organizations.
+In the presence of The Honourable Lincoln Alexander, Lieutenant-Governor of Ontario, the Society’s Letters Patent and new Coat of Arms were presented to Mr. Bryan Sparrow, British Consul General in Toronto, before a gathering of representatives of the Society, its branches and other heritage organizations.

 By its 25th Anniversary in 1986, the Society’s membership had risen to 5,000 and it had 25 Branches.
 Annual Seminars had brought distinguished speakers from the Canadian provinces, the British Isles and the United States.
 Families and Newsleaf had covered all phases of genealogical research and kept the members informed of activities of the Society and its branches, and matters of genealogical interest elsewhere.
 Several publications had been produced and two major province-wide projects were well advanced, one to record and publish transcriptions of all cemeteries, and the other to transcribe and publish an index to the 1871 census of Ontario.

-The Ontario Genealogical Society Past Presidents’ Honour Roll
+Presidents’ Honour Roll

 - A. Phillips Silcox 1967-1971